NeuroMorph-EPFL/NeuroMorph/NeuroMorph_Samples/README.md

 #### EM_stack folder  ([download](http://dstats.net/download/http://github.com/ajorstad/NeuroMorph/tree/master/NeuroMorph_Samples/EM_stack))
 Contains 272 serial tiff images.
 These are serial electron micrographs taken with a focused ion beam scanning electron microscope.
 Each image is
-700 pixels by 700 pixels, and each pixel has a dimension of 5 x 5 nm.
-Therefore the width of each image is 3500 nm.
+700 pixels by 700 pixels, and each pixel has a dimension of 5 x 5 nm, so the width of each image is 3500 nm.
+The pixels have a depth of 7.4 nm.

 *(For use as the source folder using the NeuroMorph_Image_Stack_Interactions.py add-on with NeuroMorph_sample.blend.)*